 The Office of Monetary Affairs (OMA) monitors global macroeconomic developments and works to prevent and resolve financial crises in countries where U.S. interests are at risk.
 OMA also works to expand global economic growth and development by advocating sound macroeconomic policies that foster economic stability and expand opportunities for U.S. trade and investment worldwide.

 OMA develops strategies to fight corruption and improve transparency from an economic and business perspective.
-OMA heads the U.S. delegation to the OECD Working Group on Bribery, and coordinates interagency policy on leveling the playing field for U.S. business and improving governance by fighting bribery in international business.
+OMA heads the U.S. delegation to the , and coordinates interagency policy on leveling the playing field for U.S. business and improving governance by fighting bribery in international business.
 OMA also leads Department policy on public financial management, coordinating the annual Fiscal Transparency Report and co-administering the Fiscal Transparency Innovation Fund to improve fiscal management and foster greater accountability on the part of governments in developing countries.